 In May 2021, India suffered a record-breaking second wave of Covid that hit Delhi particularly hard.
 Claire’s NGO got shut down, compromising her mission.
 And despite doing our best to observe social distancing, wearing facemasks and cleaning our hands, Claire and I both got infected.
 For a full week, we had high fever, headaches, loss of smell and taste.
 The threat of having caught the so-called Indian variant was scary, but thankfully, we recovered quickly within a couple weeks.
 However, given the overall situation in Delhi, Claire chose to interrupt her mission, and at after less than 3 months, we headed back to France.

 The "Dehi" experience had been intense and short-lived.
-And upon returning to France, I had to hit the ground running.
+And upon returning to France, I had to hit the ground running with psi.
 After a mandatory 10-day confinement in Claire's hometown of Toulouse, I returned to Paris to finish the final mixing of the film.
 Julien Rochard, my sound engineer until then, wasn’t available at that time, so I called upon Studio MarcAurel (recommended to me by Eve Brémond, my producer on other projects).
 We spent a full day in their sound mixing booth and cleaned up the pre-mix I'd prepared in India.

 And then, on July 1st, Marc sent me the master track of the film.
 I imported it into Premiere Pro, placed it in the timeline under the final edit of psi and hit Export for the millionth and, hopefully, last time.